-As said by Meryl Streep and Anne Hathaway in Girl Rising, “Educating young girls is one of the wisest investments of our time.
+Educate Girls Now was inspired by the 2013 film Girl Rising, and Zarghuna Karghar’s book Dear Zari (2012), to help ensure that all Afghan girls and boys have access to an education.
+As is said by Meryl Streep and Anne Hathaway in Girl Rising, “Educating young girls is one of the wisest investments of our time.
 Educating young girls not only prevents early marriage and childbirth-related deaths, but also prepares girls to find jobs and take their places as informed global citizens, contributing to solutions in an ever-changing world.”

 The project has entered its fifth year of implementation.
-The Global 500 Environmental Forum, Zarghuna Karghar and Afghan BBC representatives choose the families most in need.
-They monitor the families monthly, and ensure the families are cared for and the girls complete their school year.
-Each family has been given a cell phone, are in touch with our representatives and our Afghanistan team visits with them monthly.
+The Global 500 Environmental Forum, Zarghuna Karghar, and Afghan BBC representatives choose the families most in need.
+They closely monitor the families, to ensure that they are cared for and that the girls complete the school year.
+Each family has been given a cell phone, and are in touch with the Educate Girls Now ground team in Afghanistan, who visit them monthly.

 This year Educate Girls Now has expanded service to the widows that were featured in the BBC documentary, “The War Wives of Afghanistan”; these families were perilously close to the edge, but all of our families are in dire need.
 Each year we are committed to helping families stay together and thrive, and providing an education for approximately 91 children.
 In 2016, we saved 11 girls, under the age of 12, from marriage.